siriuz/hdome_dev/Documentation/Design/proteinpilotv5_spreadsheet_specifications.md

 > 47.3058

 Data field identifier: **retention_time**
-This field is NOT rounded to 5 digits!
+This field is NOT rounded to 5 decimal places!
 It is imported straight into the `retention_time` field in `Ion`.